jmgtz01/utrgv-link-up/README.md

 💻 Find Open Computers: Get live status for all available library workstations across both UTRGV campuses (via messaging other students that are currently utilizing the library).
 Never wander aimlessly again.

-📚 Book Your Space: Instantly reserve study rooms and breakout spaces right from the app.
+📚 Book Your Space: Instantly reserve virtual study rooms and breakout spaces right from the app.

 💬 Connect & Collaborate: Use the built-in instant messaging for group chat, direct messaging, and quick study session creation with your peers.